United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 Rules.

-report and accounts of the Company in accordance with Rule 14A.71 of the
+accounts of the Company in accordance with Rule 14A.71 of the Listing

 PRINCIPAL BUSINESS ACTIVITIES